atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 ## Out of scope

+In the interest of getting the highest impact functionality in users' hands as quickly as possible and then iterating based on real-world feedback, the following functionality is out of scope for this RFC, but may be addressed in follow-up releases.

+- Changing your online/offline status
+    - Setting your status to offline.
+(In the meantime, you can sign out of Teletype or disable Teletype in Atom's package settings when you want to use Atom while not accepting invitations from your past collaborators.)
+    - Setting your status to "away" or "busy"
+- UX enhancements to the list of past collaborators
-- Changing the sort order for your list of past collaborators (e.g., sort by how recently you've collaborated, sort or group by online/offline status).
+    - Changing the sort order for your list of past collaborators (e.g., sort by how recently you've collaborated, sort or group by online/offline status)
     - Limiting the size of your list of past collaborators.
-In the meantime, you can remove past collaborators to reduce the size of the list.
+(In the meantime, you can remove past collaborators to reduce the size of the list.)
     - Filtering your list of past collaborators
 - *TODO*: What else?

 ## Drawbacks

 Why should we *not* do this?

-*TODO*
+- Some people might feel uneasy knowing that past collaborators can see if they are "online" (i.e., if they have Atom open and they're signed into Teletype).
+- *TOOD*: What else?

 ## Rationale and alternatives